 - Implement a prioritisation score data field (as a calculated field) using the results of the options to drive the score.
 This will require you to log a support call from your PPO Home Page to request the prioritisation result calculation to be implemented.
 The result can be calculated based on values and weightings applied to each criterion field value, which should also be supplied in your support call.

-PPO allows for the implementation of up to six custom entities per instance for requirements which are not catered for in the standard PPO entities (e.g. Comments, Costs, Documents, Health Indicators, Issues, Risks, Scope Changes and Tasks).
+PPO allows for the implementation of up to nine custom entities per instance for requirements which are not catered for in the standard PPO entities (e.g. Comments, Costs, Documents, Health Indicators, Issues, Risks, Scope Changes and Tasks).
 To implement the prioritisation model as a custom entity, the following steps can be followed:

 - A custom entity called “Prioritisation Log” should be implemented.